portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

      */

 0. Don't use these colors!

 0. Use the colors you've chosen as background and content colors on some elements of your layout so that it looks good to you.

+0. (Optional) Feel free to add subtle gradients to the background colors.

+0. (Optional) Use a different design for cards in different sections.
+For example, have a distinct h2 appearance for HTML cards compared with CSS cards, etc.

 0. Change the font to a face likely to be present on everybody's computer.

 0. Test, add, commit, and push your code on master

 0. Merge your code to gh-pages and push to deploy your site.

 0. View your site on the web.

 Part 6 - Add meaningful content to your notebook